carminecoppola/Brewery_DB/README.md

 ## Technologies Used

-- MySQL: Relational database management system used for table creation and query execution.
+- **MySQL**: Relational database management system used for table creation and query execution.
-- DIA: Diagram creation software used for generating the ER and UML diagrams.
+- **DIA**: Diagram creation software used for generating the ER and UML diagrams.

 ## Getting Started

 To explore and utilize the Brewery Database project, follow these steps:

-1. Clone the repository: `git clone https://github.com/carminecoppola/DB_Birrificio.git`
+1. Clone the repository: `git clone https://github.com/carminecoppola/Brewery_DB.git`
 2. Refer to the project report for a comprehensive overview of the database design and functionalities.
 3. Use the provided SQL scripts to create the necessary tables, populate the database, and execute queries.
 4. Follow any additional instructions or guidelines specified in the project report.